railsuser2014/openobject-doc-book-en/multi/index.rst

 Multi-Company Environment
 #########################

 This part of the book concentrates on the multi-company environment of OpenERP.
-From the sixth version of OpenERP, you do not have to install any additional modules to enable the multi-company environment.
+From version 6.0 of OpenERP, you do not have to install any additional modules to enable the multi-company environment.
 All components are included in the base modules.
+All you have to do to work in a multi-company environment, is add the Useability/Multi-Companies group to your user.

 The multi-company environment allows you to manage operations from different companies with different warehouses, customers and suppliers, products, ...